 One question that a lot of beginning programmers have is: "Now that I've created my application in the IDE, how do I get it to work from the command line outside of the IDE."
 Similarly, someone might ask, "How do I distribute this application to other users without having to give them the whole IDE as well?"

 The answers to these questions are relatively simple, but not necessarily obvious.
-This document addresses those questions by taking you through the basics of using the IDE to prepare your applications for distribution and deployment.
+This document addresses those questions by taking you through the basics of using NetBeans IDE to prepare your applications for distribution and then deploying those applications.
 In addition, this document provides information that you might need to configure your system (or which you might need to pass on to the users of your application).
 We will show a few different approaches for deploying an application, so that users can access the application by:

 |Software or Resource||Version Required|